 - Finished: The activity has been completed and is available to be used by the next operation immediately.
 Finished activities are not visible on the resources or job Gantts, but they can be seen in gray in the job dialog Gantt.

-- Expected Finish Qty: Represents the number of good units required to be produced by the scheduled activity.
+- Expected Finish Qty: The number of good units required to be produced by the scheduled activity.

-- Expected Scrap Qty: Represents an estimate of the scrap that will be produced based on the activity's Required Finished Qty and the operation's Planned Scrap Percent.
+- Expected Scrap Qty: An estimate of the scrap that will be produced based on the activity's Required Finished Qty and the operation's Planned Scrap Percent.

-- Reported Finish Qty: Represents the number of good units made so far.
+- Reported Finish Qty: The number of good units made so far.
 This quantity is subtracted from the Required Finish Qty to determine the remaining quantity.

-- Reported Scrap Qty: Represents the number of units scrapped so far.
+- Reported Scrap Qty: The number of units scrapped so far.
 If the operation's DeductScrapFromRequired field is set to "true", this value will reduce the amount of run time accordingly.
 For example, if RequiredFinishQt =50, the ReportedFinishQty=10, and ReportedScrapQty=5, then 50-10-5=35 units of run time will schedule.
 If false, then 50-10=40 units of run time will schedule.

 - Reported Setup: The amount of time spent setting up so far.
 This is subtracted from the scheduled setup to determine how much more time to schedule for setup.

 - Reported Run: The amount of time spent in production so far.
 This is NOT subtracted from the scheduled run.
 Instead, the remaining run time to schedule is determined from the quantities.

 - Reported Post-Processing: The amount of time spent in the post-processing stage so far.
 This is subtracted from the scheduled post-processing span to determine how much more time to schedule for post-processing.